XLSForm/xlsform.github.io/_sections/home-english.md

 | ============================================= | ==== | ====================================|==============| ======================== |
 | survey                                        |      |                                     |              |                          |

 Note that, this question type is generally the preferred way of building select questions from external data as it is the most versatile and works across applications.
-However, if your external data file consists of many thousands of lines, please test carefully whether the performance is satisfactory on the lowest spec device you intend to use.
+However, if your external data file consists of many thousands of lines, please test carefully whether the performance is satisfactory on the lowest-spec device you intend to use.
 If it is too slow, consider using [External Selects](#external-selects) or [Dynamic selects from preloaded data](#dynamic-selects-from-pre-loaded-data) if your data collection application supports it.

 ### Rank